yazz/VisualJS/README.md

 ### How does Visual Javascript compare to Mendix?
-Mendix is a commercial low code product owned by Siemens, and is a very different thing since it is closed source
+Mendix is a commercial low code product owned by Siemens, and is a very different thing since it is closed source.

 ### How does Visual Javascript compare to Outsystems?
 Outsystems is a commercial low code product and is a very different thing since it is closed source

 ### How does Visual Javascript compare to Node Red?
 Node Red is a very intuitive system to process events and actions by linking nodes together.
-It has a different use case than Visual Javascript
+It has a different use case than Visual Javascript as Node Red is mostly used for IoT applications.

 ### How does Visual Javascript compare to Huginn
 Huginn is a very intuitive personal task handler.
 Visual Javascript is more for applications that need user interaction.

 ### How does Visual Javascript compare to IFTTT
-IFTTT is a web only SAAS task automator.
+IFTTT is a paid web only SAAS task automator.
 Visual Javascript is more for applications that need user interaction.

 ### How does Visual Javascript compare to Zapier
-Zapier is a web only SAAS task automator.
+Zapier is a paid web only SAAS task automator.
 Visual Javascript is more for applications that need user interaction.

 ### How does Visual Javascript compare to Autocode
 Autocode is great cross platform event handler.
 It is very text based and aims to link systems together.
 Visual Javascript is more for applications that need user interaction.